-There’s certainly no shortage of providers who will allow you to send international transfers to manage your business’ overseas transactions.
-All the major banks including Wells Fargo, US Bank, Chase, Bank of America, and more offer this service, as do global brands like HSBC and Citibank.
+There’s no shortage of providers that allow you to manage your overseas business transactions with international transfers.
+Major US banks like Wells Fargo, Chase and Bank of America offer this service, as do global brands like HSBC and Citibank.

 - Transfer fees.
-Try to find out exactly how much you will need to pay each time you send a transfer.
-Fees can vary depending on where you are sending the money, how much you send, and even your payment method, so make sure to take this into account as well.
+Find out exactly how much you’ll need to pay each time you send a transfer.
+Fees will vary depending on where you’re sending the money, how much you’re sending, and even your payment method.

 - Transfer options.
-Some companies offer forward contracts and limit orders, and some also offer the convenience of scheduling recurring transfers.
-Check to see which companies offer these features, how easy they are to use, and if they come with any extra fees attached.
+In addition to forward contracts and limit orders, some companies offer the convenience of scheduling recurring transfers.
+Learn which offer them, how easy they are to use and whether they come with extra fees.

 Frequently asked questions

 Most companies support major currencies, like euros, British pounds, Canadian dollars, Singapore dollars, Japanese yen, Swiss francs, Australian dollars, Hong Kong dollars and Indian rupees.
 But available currencies vary by provider, so shop around for a money transfer service that offers the currencies you need.

 Can I monitor the progress of my funds?

 Nearly all money transfer services provide a unique transaction ID that you can use to check the status of your funds.
 In most cases, you can do this online or by phone.

 Yes, many banks and transfer companies offer the convenience of recurring transfers.